 The strategic asset mix of the Sub-fund (as defined by the blended benchmark) sets out how the portfolio will be allocated in normal market conditions.
 However, the Sub-fund is managed on an active basis and when there is a strong sentiment, positive or negative, on a particular asset class or classes, the Investment Manager will actively deviate away from this asset mix and the securities in the underlying indices to try to meet the investment objective.
-The Subfund's investments can be from any country/region, sector or industry.
-Investments are selected to align with the goal of the Paris Climate Change Agreement to keep global temperature increases to well below 2 degrees Celsius above pre-industrial times.
+Subject to the below investment screening methodology, the Sub-fund's investments can be from any country/region, sector or industry.

 We avoid investment in companies which are materially engaged in certain sectors, including thermal coal, the extraction of fossil fuel from tar sands, tobacco, alcohol, armaments, gambling and adult entertainment.
+For additional information on the screens the Investment Manager will use for this Sub-fund, please refer to paragraph 24 (Ethical Investment Sector Restrictions) in Appendix 3.

-Further detail on how we do this is available on our website at www.sarasinandpartners.com.
+Further detail on how we do this can be found in our Guide to Ethical Restrictions document which is available on our website at www.sarasinandpartners.com/funds/sarasin-climate-active-endowments.